jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "One dollar twenty," I say.
 "That's good money."

-"Tomek's cousin went there.
-He said good pay but dangerous.
+"Sarah's cousin went there.
+She said good pay but dangerous.
 Heat burns lungs.
 Men lose fingers to the machines."

 "What else do you see?"